lpenguin/trename/Readme.md

 positional arguments:
-  from_tpl       template for old file name to_tpl         template for new file name files          tiles that will be renamed
+  from_tpl       template for old file name to_tpl         template for new file name files          files that will be renamed

 optional arguments:
   -h, --help     show this help message and exit